-While over-the-counter orthotics are available and may help people with mild symptoms, they normally cannot correct the wide range of symptoms that prescription.
-Custom-made orthotics can.
-Store-bought orthotics are simply not custom made to fit an individual’s unique foot structure.
+While over-the-counter orthotics are available and may help people with mild symptoms, they usually cannot correct the wide range of symptoms that prescription, custom-made orthotics can.
+Store-bought orthotics are simply not customized to fit an individual's unique foot structure.

-Custom orthotics from an expert podiatrist, however, are specifically prescribed to do what those simple pads cannot: correct problems in the feet and ankles.
+However, custom orthotics from an expert podiatrist are specifically prescribed to do what those simple pads cannot: correct problems in the feet and ankles.

 Types of Orthotics

 Rigid orthotics are designed to control function and are used primarily for walking or dress shoes.
 They are often composed of a firm material, such as plastic or carbon fiber.

 Rigid orthotics control motion in the two major foot joints that lie directly below the ankle joint and may improve or eliminate strains, aches, and pains in the legs, thighs, and lower back.

 Soft orthotics are generally used to absorb shock, increase balance, and take pressure off uncomfortable or sore spots.
 They are usually effective for diabetic, arthritic, and deformed feet.
 Soft orthotics are typically made up of soft, cushioned materials to be worn against the sole of the foot, extending from the heel past the ball of the foot, including the toes.

 Semi-rigid orthotics provide both foot balance and support.
 The typical semi-rigid orthotic is made up of layers of soft material reinforced with more rigid materials.
 Semi-rigid orthotics are often prescribed for children to treat flatfoot and in-toeing or out-toeing disorders.
 These orthotics are also used to help athletes mitigate pain while training and competing.

 New Orthotic Technology: Go 4-D